Whether you’re a Jersey-local or not, New Jersey is a great state to start a limited liability company (LLC).

 You may serve as your own registered agent for free.
 However, most businesses use a third party as the designated agent for reasons of privacy and convenience.

-Step 4: File the New Jersey LLC Certificate of Formation
+Step 3: Draft and submit the Certificate of Formation

 To legally form your LLC, you must submit a “Public Records Filing for New Business Entity” to the New Jersey Division of Revenue.